-Fiat Chrysler cheated on diesel emissions EPA says
+Fiat Chrysler cheated on diesel emissions, EPA says

-Environmental regulators accused automaker Fiat Chrysler of installing software on 100,000 diesel-powered cars and trucks in order to cheat emissions tests.
+Environmental regulators accused automaker Fiat Chrysler of installing software on 100,000 diesel-powered cars and trucks that is says is cheating on emissions tests.

 The accusation from the U.S. Environmental Protection Agency and the California Air Resources Board (CARB)is similar to the scandal that has plagued automaker Volkswagen for more than a year.

 Just this week, Volkswagen agreed to pay $4.3 billion to settle charges it cheated on diesel emissions tests with more than 590,000 diesel-powered U.S. cars.
 The Justice Department also indicted six executives of Volkswagen Wednesday.

 "This is a clear and serious violation of the Clean Air Act," said Cynthia Giles, assistant administrator for EPA.
 "When companies break the law, Americans depend on the EPA to step in and enforce."